skiptools/skip.dev/src/content/docs/docs/modules/skip-web/index.md

 For iOS parity, return a child created with `platformContext.makeChildWebEngine(...)`.
 By default this mirrors the parent `WebEngineConfiguration` and inspectability on the popup child.
 Pass an explicit configuration only when you intentionally want the child to diverge.
 This default mirroring is configuration-level.
 Platform delegate assignments on the returned child (`WKUIDelegate`, `WKNavigationDelegate`) are not automatically copied from the parent, so assign them explicitly if your app depends on that behavior.
+On Android, once a child is returned from the delegate, SkipWeb mirrors key parent web settings and inherits the parent `WebProfile` onto the child; if profile inheritance fails, popup creation is denied.

 ### Scroll Delegate